 The various "agro-ecosystems" are also discussed as economic activities that have highly visible spatial manifestations that result in distinctive "landscapes," and as activities that are dynamic, changing continuously.
 Development is treated conceptually as a specific type of change, not necessarily as a goal.
 It is envisaged as improvement in land productivity.
 It is the opposite of land degradation.
 Agricultural features such as terraces and canals are considered "landesque capital."
 Social, political, and cultural aspects of agriculture and development are not topics dealt with here.

-This is not a "how to" course for tree-hugging, granola-eating acolytes of John Muir who wish to remold the world into some unrealistic utopia.
+This is not a "how to" course for tree-hugging, granola-eating acolytes of John Muir who wish to make the world into some unrealistic utopia.
 It is not intended for students who, like Kinky Friedman, went to Borneo to teach agriculture to people who'd been farming successfully for 2000 years.
-This course is not about developing "sustainable agriculture," per se.
-It does, however, deal with issues of concern in the field of sustainability science, and is intended for students who wish to gain a better understanding of the complexity of human-environment interactions, particularly as they pertain to people feeding themselves.
+This course is not about developing "sustainable agriculture."
+It is, however, designed for students who wish to gain a better understanding of the complexity of human-environment interactions, particularly as they pertain to people feeding themselves.

 Course number: GRG 339K and GRG 390S

 There is NO textbook for this course.
 Instead, 1-2 readings for undergraduate students and 3-4 readings for graduate students will be available in Canvas for each class meeting.